 Can I use it on my mobile devices?

-Saying that, you don't really need one to be able to process emails on the go using the standard Gmail app.
+However, you can still process emails on the go using the standard Gmail app.
 This is because the core of what ActiveInbox does is stored using Gmail labels, which are available everywhere you use Gmail:

-* To view your tasks, open the !Action folder
+* To view your tasks, open the !Action label

-* To action an email, add it to the !Action folder
+* To action an email, add the !Action label

-* To add an email to a project, move it to the Project folder (beginning with P/, e.g. P/My Project)
+* To add an email to a project, move it to the project label (beginning with P/, e.g. P/My Project)